pangeo-data/zarr-proxy/README.md

 chunks='temperature=256,256,30,pressure=256,256,30'
 ```

-We can then use the `chunks` header to construct a `zarr` store and by passing the `chunks` header to the `client_kwargs` argument of the `zarr.storage.FSStore` constructor:
+We can then use the `chunks` header to construct a `Zarr` store and by passing the `chunks` header to the `client_kwargs` argument of the `zarr.storage.FSStore` constructor:

 ```python
 import zarr
 store = zarr.storage.FSStore(proxy_zarr_store, client_kwargs={'headers': {"chunks": chunks}})
 ```

-This store can be then used via the [xarray](http://xarray.pydata.org/en/stable/) library:
+This store can be then used via the [Xarray](https://docs.xarray.dev/en/stable/) library:

 ```python
 import xarray as xr